 COVID-19 is creating unprecedented challenges for Canada’s health care providers.
 With scarce supplies and stressful working conditions, they need our support more than ever.

 The CMA Foundation is responding, by granting funds to support the work of frontline physicians and medical professionals, targeting critical needs within the healthcare system as a result of COVID-19, including:

 - Supporting the work of physicians and other health care workers in hospitals, both large and community-based;

 - Aiding the physician-led international response.

 $5 million to support the Frontline Fund for Healthcare Workers, to ensure that health care workers on the frontline, across Canada, can access the resources they need when they need them.

-$5 million will support health care workers at the frontline of community hospitals, through a fund set up by the CMA Foundation.
+$5 million to support health care workers at the frontline of community hospitals, through a fund set up by the CMA Foundation.

 Together, this funding is providing medical equipment, supplies and supports such as personal protective equipment, digital infrastructure for virtual care and counselling to frontline workers at more than 240 hospitals.